pt-br/relay-mutation-guide/README.md

 npm install
 ```

-Then, you can start the server by:
+Don't worry about the code for now, just start the server by running.

 ```
 npm start